-- 4. Funding Restrictions: No more than five percent of funds awarded for a grant under this program may be used for direct administrative costs (ESEA section 6305(b) and Consolidated Appropriations Act, 2021).
-This five percent limit does not include indirect costs.
-See also Section III (b) and (c) of this notice ("Eligibility Information"). - 5.
-Recommended Page Limit: The application narrative is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-We recommend that you (1) limit the application narrative to no more than 30 pages and (2) use the following standards: - A "page" is 8.5" x 11", on one side only, with 1" margins at the top, bottom, and both sides. - Double space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, references, and captions, as well as all text in charts, tables, figures, and graphs. - Use a font that is either 12 point or larger or no smaller than 10 pitch (characters per inch). - Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.
+4. Funding Restrictions: No more than five percent of funds awarded for a grant under this program may be used for direct administrative costs (ESEA section 6305 and 20 U.S.C.
+7545).

+5. Recommended Page Limit: The application narrative is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
+We recommend that you (1) limit the application narrative to no more than 30 pages and (2) use the following standards:

+• A "page" is 8.5"; x 11'', on one side only, with 1'' margins at the top, bottom, and both sides.

+• Double space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, references, and captions. • Use a font that is either 12 point or larger or no smaller than 10 pitch (characters per inch).

+• Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.

-The recommended page limit does not apply to the cover sheet; the budget section, including the narrative budget justification; the assurances and certifications; or the one-page abstract, the resumes, the bibliography, or the letters of support.
+The recommended page limit does not apply to the cover sheet; the budget section, including the narrative budget justification; the assurances and certifications; or the one-page abstract, the résumés, the bibliography, or the letters of support.
 However, the recommended page limit does apply to all of the application narrative.
 An applicant will not be disqualified if it exceeds the recommended page limit.